British Rail Class 153: Scotland

-The trains have also been refurbished inside providing free Wi-Fi, plug and USB sockets, and maps of the West Highland Line on the tables.
-ScotRail describe the service offering as Highland Explorer and charge a £10 upgrade fee for passengers using it.
-Due to a local agreement with driver's union ASLEF, ScotRail's Class 153s can only be driven from the A-end cab – the B-end cab being considered too cramped for long-distance driving.
+The trains were also refurbished inside providing free wi-fi, plug and USB sockets, with maps of the West Highland Line on the tables.
+ScotRail described the service offering as Highland Explorer Due to a local agreement with train drivers' union ASLEF, ScotRail's Class 153s can only be driven from the A-end cab – the B-end cab being considered too cramped for long-distance driving.